 If you work indoors, try to let as much sunlight into your working environment as possible.
 Open any curtains or blinds and sit by a window if you can.

 As well as making your environment bright, you could also try bringing the outside world in with some indoor plants to help you feel a bit closer to nature.

 3. Eat well

 It’s important to eat a healthy, balanced diet to make sure your brain gets everything it needs to function properly.
 Try to eat little and often, and drink enough water throughout the day to help keep your brain energised and hydrated.
 Avoid drinking alcohol too, as this can make you feel worse.

 4. Exercise (outdoors – if you can!)

 Doing regular physical activity can help with low mood as well as improve your physical health.
-The National Institute for Clinical Excellence (NICE) recommends exercise for depression because it can help with mental wellbeing and getting enough sleep.
+The National Institute for Health and Care Excellence (NICE) recommends exercise for depression because it can help with mental wellbeing and getting enough sleep.
 So, getting outside and moving if you’re feeling low might just help to take your mind off things and lift your mood.
 It doesn’t have to be too intensive – go for a walk, gentle jog or cycle if you feel up to it.

 5. Keep a diary

 If you recognise patterns of feeling low, it can help to plan ahead for those difficult days.
 This might include some self-soothing measures – things that you know help comfort you.
 It might be wearing soft and comfortable clothes, using a notebook to write down your thoughts, or having a list of favourite films to watch.
 You might also think about rearranging meetings or events for another time, or planning in some relaxing activities.
 Think about what might work well for you.

 Where to get help for seasonal affective disorder (SAD)